14 Post-earnings announcement drift

 <dbl> <dbl>

-To dig deeper, we create the data frame fundq_probs that relates to the problem cases implied by the output above.
+To dig deeper, we create the data frame fundq_probs that captures the problem cases implied by the output above.

 fundq_probs <-